45 Central Street

 |Face to face counselling:||Yes|

-I am currently available for weekdays and evening sessions, I am also available for Skype sessions in the evening.
+I am currently available for weekdays and evening sessions, I am also available for Skype sessions both during the day and evening.

 Types of client